schams-net/amazon-ses-logging/README.md

 ## Notes

-If you haven't work with [Amazon Lambda](https://aws.amazon.com/lambda/) yet, the tricky part is probably the configuraion of the the permissions.
+If you haven't work with [Amazon Lambda](https://aws.amazon.com/lambda/) yet, the tricky part is probably the configuration of the permissions.
 Every Lambda function requires appropriate access to the component it uses.
 In this case, [Amazon SES](https://aws.amazon.com/ses/) triggers the Lambda function and the Lambda function writes data to [Amazon S3](https://aws.amazon.com/s3/).
 You configure the permissions as a role in [Amazon IAM](https://aws.amazon.com/iam/) and select the role when you create the Lambda function.

 ## Copyright and License